jeamy/ecowitt-nextjs15/README.md

 ### Forecast Storage & Analysis

 Forecasts are automatically stored **daily at 20:00 (8 PM)** by the server background poller (configured via `FORECAST_STATION_ID` in `.env`).
-Analysis is calculated automatically after storage.
+Analysis is calculated automatically after storage by comparing Geosphere station forecasts with local weather station data.
 Each station gets up to 3 retry attempts with 30-second delays if errors occur.

 - Get stored analysis results (GET) **[Recommended]**